Onex in talks with advisers on future ownership of Emerald -sources

 ($1 = 0.8068 pounds)

-(Reporting by Amy-Jo Crowley and Milana Vinn; editing by Anousha Sakoui and Emelia Sithole-Matarise)
+(Reporting by Amy-Jo Crowley and Milana Vinn; editing by Anousha Sakoui, Emelia Sithole-Matarise and David Gregorio)

 ((Amy-Jo.Crowley@thomsonreuters.com;))